vmware/terraform-provider-avi/website/docs/r/avi_botdetectionpolicy.html.markdown

 The following arguments are supported:

+* `client_behavior_detector` - (Required) The client behavior configuration used in this policy.
+Field introduced in 30.2.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `ip_location_detector` - (Required) The ip location configuration used in this policy.
 Field introduced in 21.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `ip_reputation_detector` - (Required) The ip reputation configuration used in this policy.
 Field introduced in 21.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `name` - (Required) The name of this bot detection policy.
 Field introduced in 21.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.